biosp4rk/maps/README.md

 - Search for addresses by putting `=` before a hex address
 - Search for address ranges by putting `>`, `<`, `>=`, or `<=` before a hex address
 - Search for entries near an address by putting `~` before a hex address
-- Search for ordered terms by putting `"` around the terms
 - Search for regex patterns by putting `/` around the pattern
 - Put `-` before a term, ordered terms, or pattern to exclude it from the results
 - Clear a filter by pressing `esc`